 This removes multiple email threads, making approvals as simple as a quick notification.
 Time management 101!

 5. Manage work better with task management tools

-Managers within your workplace can’t avoid setting up quick chats with team members to discuss work progress and follow-up on projects underway.
+Managers within your workplace can’t avoid setting up quick chats with team members.
+It is important to discuss work progress and follow-up on projects underway.
 But, frankly speaking, these quick conversations eat up a lot of your time, especially when you lead a large team.
-It’s essential to think of different ways these managers can get the rundown about the project without needing to set up meetings with every stakeholder involved.
+It’s essential to think of different ways these managers can get the rundown about the project.
+Without needing to set up meetings with every stakeholder involved.

 This is one of the most trusted time management strategies for the workplace.
 It is especially used by fast scaling companies.
 You’ll see them adopting a task management software like Asana or Trello across all their teams.